Atlanta Hawks' Trae Young takes no prisoners during kids basketball camp

 Atlanta Hawks star Trae Young hosted his basketball camp Saturday in Oklahoma and reminded the young hoopers that there’s no such thing as an easy bucket.

 Young posted a video of himself scrimmaging with the campers.
-One of the clips should Young chasing down a camper who stole the ball and blocking his shot at the rim.
+One of the clips shows Young chasing down a camper who stole the ball and blocking his shot at the rim.

 BOSTON CELTICS ROOKIE TACKO FALL'S INCREDIBLE HEIGHT SUMMED UP IN ONE PICTURE